As a huge fan of both sports, I can see the appeal of converting an existing pool table into a snooker table.

 Know which sized snooker balls you will need

-If you want to convert an English pool table then consider getting smaller balls as the pockets are smaller and so is the hight of the cushions, these Aramith 2” snooker balls should work nicely
+If you want to convert an English pool table then consider getting smaller balls as the pockets are smaller and so is the height of the cushions, these Aramith 2” snooker balls (Amazon link)should work nicely

 All these factors combined need to be considered, but it’s perfectly plausible to play snooker on a pool table, you just need to make some adjustments.
 You won’t get the authentic snooker feel but it has its own merits and will help you a lot with positional play.